Switching Car Insurance Companies: Best Time, Process & What to Avoid

 How do I switch car insurance without a gap in coverage?

 The key is to set your new policy's start date before or on the same day your current policy ends.
 Never cancel your existing policy until your new one is fully active and confirmed in writing.
-Start the process 20–30 days before your renewal date so you have time to compare car insurance quotes without rushing into a decision.
+Start the process 20–30 days before your renewal date so you have time to compare car insurance options without rushing into a decision.

 Does my new insurance company know about my old claims?